SketchyMaze/doodle/android/README.md

 ## Troubleshooting

+- **"App may not work properly" 16 KB page size warning** (Android Studio's install dialog, or `adb install`'s own compatibility check) -- newer Android versions/devices are migrating to a 16 KB memory page size for performance, and starting around late 2025 Google Play requires apps with native code to support it; devices that already use 16 KB pages will show this warning (or in stricter cases, fail to load the library) if any bundled `.so` isn't built for it.
+This was actually happening here, confirmed with `llvm-readelf -l some.so | grep LOAD` (look at the `Align` column: `0x1000` is 4 KB, `0x4000` is the 16 KB alignment that's needed) -- two separate things had to be fixed:
+  1. **NDK version.** NDK r27+ defaults its linker to 16 KB-aligned ELF segments (older NDKs don't, with no extra flag needed to opt in -- this project used to pin `26.3.11579264`, discovered to be insufficient this way). `app/build.gradle`'s `ndkVersion` and whatever `ANDROID_NDK_HOME` points at when you run `build-native-libs.sh` need to agree, and both need to be r27+.
+     `bootstrap.py` always picks the newest installed NDK automatically, so this is normally only something to think about if you're setting `ANDROID_NDK_HOME` by hand.
+  2. **APK packaging.** 16 KB ELF alignment only matters if the OS can `mmap()` the library directly out of the APK in the first place, which requires it to be stored *uncompressed* there -- `app/build.gradle`'s `packagingOptions { jniLibs { useLegacyPackaging ... } }` controls that, and this project had it backwards for a while (`true`, under the mistaken impression that meant "don't compress" -- it's the opposite: "legacy" packaging is the old pre-API-23 compressed/extract-at-install-time behavior).
+It's `false` now, matching AGP's own default; if you ever "fix" it back the wrong way, this whole class of problem returns, silently, even with a new-enough NDK -- worth verifying directly rather than trusting the setting, with the SDK's own `zipalign` (in `$ANDROID_HOME/build-tools/<version>/`) in check mode:
+     ```sh
+     zipalign -c -v -P 16 4 app/build/outputs/apk/debug/app-debug.apk
+     ```
+     Every `.so` should report `(OK)`, ending in `Verification succesful` (its own typo, not ours).
 - **`Compatibility with CMake < 3.5 has been removed`** while configuring SDL_ttf/SDL_mixer's vendored dependencies (e.g. `external/freetype`) --
   those third-party `CMakeLists.txt` files declare an old